ml-research/vlol-dataset-gen/README.md

   number of loads, or there is a short and a long car with the same colour where the position number of the short car is smaller as the wheel count of the long car, or the train has three differently coloured cars.

-## Michalski train representation
+## Background Knowledge

-The representation of the original Michalski trains heavily relies on their two-dimensional delineation and does not meet the requirements of a vivid three-dimensional visualization.
+The definition of the original Michalski trains heavily relies on their two-dimensional delineation and does not meet the requirements of a vivid three-dimensional visualization.
-Accordingly, we had to transform the original train representation to use more appropriate descriptors for our visualizations (see tables below).
+Accordingly, we have transformed the original train representation to use more appropriate predicates for our visualizations (see tables below).
+In this context, we have exchanged the original predicates in a one-to-one manner.
-Since the respective descriptions are replaced one-to-one, it is not necessary to define new decision rules for the different visualizations, i.e. for SimpleObjects and Trains.
+This facilitates the definition of new classification rules as we can refer to the predicates interchangeably, i.e. we can resort to the predicates of the original Michalski trains and/or the new predicates for the different visualizations.
-Rather, you can define your own personal decision rules referring to the predicates of the original Michalski train representation.
-However, if you want to resort to further predicates, you may define new ones or have a look at our additionally defined descriptors at `raw/train_generator.pl`.
+Furthermore, it is not necessary to define new classification rules for the classification of trains depicted in the different visualizations.
+However, if you want to resort to further predicates, you can have a look at our predicate definitions in
+`raw/train_generator.pl` and define new predicates accordingly.

 Below you will find an overview of the original Michalski train representation which is expressed by the following Prolog predicates.